-Name ESOP Shares (a) Profit Sharing Plan & Trust 401(k) (b) ISO, NQSO or SAR Shares (c)
+Profit Sharing Plan & Trust 401(k) ISO, NQSO or SAR Shares

+Name Name (a) (b)

-Martin B. Bloch 25,957 6,490 217,000
+Martin B. Bloch 32,729 272,000

-Joseph P. Franklin -0- 647 31,000
+Joseph P. Franklin 647 26,500

-Markus Hechler 8,682 5,950 77,000
+Markus Hechler 14,853 57,500

-Oleandro Mancini -0- 5,441 97,000
+Oleandro Mancini 5,663 90,000

-All Directors and Officers as a Group (14 persons) 49,319 43,130 855,500
+All Directors and

+Officers as a Group

-- (a) Includes all shares allocated under the ESOP to the respective accounts of the named persons, ownership of which shares was fully vested in each such person as at April 30, 2014.
-ESOP shares are generally not distributable to the respective vested owners thereof until after their termination of employment with the Company.
-However, upon the attainment of age 55 and completion of 10 years of service with the Company, a participant may elect to transfer all or a portion of his vested shares, or the cash value thereof, to a Directed Investment Account.
-Upon the allocation of shares to an employee's ESOP account, such employee has the right to direct the ESOP trustees in the exercise of the voting rights of such shares. - (b) Includes all shares allocated under the Company's 401(k) Savings Plan.
+(14 persons) 94,324 886,500

+- (a) Includes all shares allocated under the Company's 401(k) Savings Plan including those shares allocated from the former ESOP plan following the May 2015 plan merger.
 This plan permits eligible employees, including officers, to defer a portion of their income through voluntary contributions to the plan.
 Under the provisions of the plan, the Company made discretionary matching contributions of the Company's Common Stock.
 All participants in the plan become fully vested in the Company contribution after six years of employment.
-All of the officers named above are fully vested in the shares attributable to their accounts. - (c) All amounts in this column represent the number of shares that may be obtained upon exercise of incentive stock options ("ISO") or SARs in which the officers are fully vested or may become vested within 60 days of August 27, 2014.
-Such grants have been made under the Company's 2001 Incentive Stock Option Plan and 2005 Stock Award Plan.
+All of the officers named above are fully vested in the shares attributable to their accounts.
+Upon the allocation of shares to an employee's 401(k) Savings Plan account, such employee has the right to direct the 401(k) Savings Plan trustees in the exercise of the voting rights of such shares. - (b) All amounts in this column represent the number of shares that may be obtained upon exercise of SARs in which the officers are fully vested or may become vested within 60 days of August 28, 2015.
+Such grants have been made under the Company's 2005 Stock Award Plan.
 For the individual grants, exercise prices and expiration dates for the Named Executive Officers, see "Outstanding Equity Awards at Fiscal Year-End."